puzzle/gitlab-ci-cd-training/content/en/docs/07/build_image.md

 {{% /details %}}

 {{% alert title="Warning" color="secondary" %}}
 As mentioned in the variables Lab sensitive Data like for example `DOCKER_USERNAME` and `DOCKER_PASSWORD` should never be stored as plain variable within a pipeline definition.
-Such variables can be defined on Projects, Groups and Instances in the Gitlab Webconsole (eg. Project Settings --> CICD --> Variables).
+Such variables can be defined on Projects, Groups and Instances in the Gitlab Web Console (e.g. Project Settings --> CI/CD --> Variables).
 During a pipeline run Gitlab will take care that sensitive data never shows up in logs and can be leaked in such a way.
 {{% /alert %}}